 Automotive Industry

-In the automotive industry, radial flux motors are commonly found in traditional vehicles, providing the necessary torque for smooth acceleration.
+Radial flux motors are commonly found in traditional vehicles, providing the necessary torque for smooth acceleration.

 Axial flux motors, with their compact design, are gaining traction in electric vehicles, where weight reduction and space optimization are critical.